Compare cheap home insurance quotes

 What’s the difference between buildings and contents insurance?

 - Buildings insurance covers the physical structure of your property, which includes the roof, walls and floors.

 Buildings insurance also includes any permanent fixtures and fittings, such as your kitchen and fitted wardrobes.
 Outside structures, like fences, garages and sheds are usually covered too, as are pipes, cables and drains connected to your home (provided they’re your legal responsibility).
 Find out more about buildings insurance.

 Contents insurance covers anything within your home that you could remove and take with you to another property – so your clothes, furniture, fridge and television (carpets are also usually included).
 There are some exceptions to this rule, so always check what’s included in the definition of ‘contents’ in your policy booklet.
 Find out more about contents insurance.

 What type of home insurance do I need?

 - If you’re renting, then buildings insurance is usually the responsibility of your landlord, but it’s advisable to have contents insurance to protect your personal belongings.
 Find out more about rental contents insurance.

 - If you’re a landlord you’re responsible for buildings insurance to cover the property you own and rent out.
 If you rent out a furnished property, you can also take out contents insurance to cover your belongings against damage or theft.
 Find out more about landlord insurance.

 - If you have a holiday home, both buildings and contents insurance can be more expensive than regular home insurance.
 This is because holiday homes are often left unoccupied, meaning problems like a burst pipe might go undetected for longer and cause more damage.
 Find out more about unoccupied property insurance.

 How much is home insurance?

-According to comparethemarket.com data, 50% of people could achieve a quote of up to £136.34*** for combined buildings and contents home insurance based on Compare the Market data in September 2018.
-The average price of buildings insurance for a year is £98.21***, while the average annual premium for contents insurance is £70.93***.
+50% of people could achieve a quote of £136.34*** per year for their buildings and contents home insurance based on Compare the Market data in September 2018.
+The average price of buildings insurance for a year is £100.80***, while the average annual premium for contents insurance is £69.13***.

 The easiest way to find the right level of cover for you at a price you can afford is to use our home insurance comparison service.